Terms & Conditions

 4.2 Our provision of the Service to you is non-exclusive.
 Nothing in these Terms prevents us from providing the Service to any other person.

 4.3 Subject to clause 4.4, we must use reasonable efforts to ensure the Service is available on a 24/7 basis.
 However, it is possible that on occasion the Service may be unavailable to permit maintenance or other development activity to take place, or in the event of Force Majeure.
-We must use reasonable efforts to publish on the Website advance details of any unavailability.
+We must use reasonable efforts to communicate details of any unavailability.

 5 YOUR OBLIGATIONS

 5.1 You and your personnel must:

 a) use the Service in accordance with these Terms solely for:

 b) not resell or make available the Service to any third party, or otherwise commercially exploit the Service.